Forget those, and go for these 5 quizzes that are actually worth your time.

 1. How mindful are you?
 “Mindfulness” is a big buzzword these days—for good reason.
 This simple 8-question true/false quiz will help you determine how present you are in your day-to-day routines.

 2. You just get me.
 Determine your defining personality traits by answering 40 easy questions created by psychologists based on the Big Five model of personality.
 Everyone who completes the quiz gets a personality bubble chart that visually represents your strong and weak personality traits.
+(Update: this quiz seems to no longer be available.)

 3. Are you highly sensitive?
 Elaine Aron, the researcher who coined the term highly sensitive person, poses 27 simple questions to determine if your nervous system is highly sensitive.
 If you score 14 or more, you probably are.
 (Read more about highly sensitive people, and why it’s important.)